-Second half of 2025: Greenland freshwater experiment from 1950-2100: 140 million SBU
+First half of 2024: Greenland freshwater experiment from 1950-2100: 120 million SBU

-First half of 2026: Antarctic freshwater experiment from 1950-2100: 140 million SBU
+Second half of 2024 / first half of 2025: Antarctic freshwater experiment from 1950-2100: 120 million SBU

-Second half of 2026: Greenland and Antarctic freshwater experiment from 1950-2100: 140 million SBU
+First half of 2025: Greenland and Antarctic freshwater experiment from 1950-2100: 120 million SBU

-Since these cutting-edge experiments are very expensive due to the high resolution, and since Met Éireann is very keen to pursue these experiments given the high relevance for Ireland, Met Éireann is willing to perform substantial parts of these experiments from the national allocation.
-We have been granted 143.75 million SBU for 2024, 100 million SBU for 2025 and request 240 million SBU for the year 2026 in this special project application and would contribute the remaining 80 million SBU from the national allocation.
+Since these cutting-edge experiments are very expensive due to the high resolution, and since Met Eireann is very keen to pursue these experiments given the high relevance for Ireland, Met Eireann is willing to perform substantial parts of these experiments from the national allocation.
+We request 100 million SBU for the year 2024 and 100 million SBU for the year 2025 in this special project application and would contribute the remaining 160 million SBU from the national allocation allocation.
+Ideally, we would like to start with the Greenland freshwater experiment already in the last quarter of 2023, using the national allocation.

-These experiments will feed into the project "Improving EC-Earth's Modelling of the North Atlantic Ocean-Atmosphere system", WP5 "Investigation of OpenIFS-FESOM in the simulation of the North Atlantic Climate" (PI: Dr. Paul Nolan) and it is therefore important that the experiments can be finished as early as possible in 2026.
-The project was originally funded until mid of 2026 and has been extended until end of 2026.
-Some months are needed for the evaluation of the last planned experiment.
+These experiments will feed into the project "Improving EC-Earth's Modelling of the North Atlantic Ocean-Atmosphere system", WP5 "Investigation of OpenIFS-FESOM in the simulation of the North Atlantic Climate" (PI: Dr. Paul Nolan) and it is therefore important that the experiments can be finished by the end of the year 2025.
+The project is funded until mid of 2026, and half a year is needed for the evaluation of the last planned experiment.
 Furthermore, the experiments will be used for further downscaling on the km scale using the coupled regional climate model HCLIM-NEMO.